By: Cole Livengood | WV Sports Chat

 Quadrant 4: Home 161-353, Neutral 201-353, Away 241-353.

-As of 12/18/2025, West Virginia is ranked as the 100th best team in the NET rankings and 14th in the Big 12, meaning if a team beats the Mountaineers in Morgantown or at a neutral site, they would earn a Quad 2 victory.
+As of 12/17/2025, West Virginia is ranked as the 99th best team in the NET rankings, meaning if a team beats the Mountaineers in Morgantown or at a neutral site, they would earn a Quad 2 victory.
 A win against West Virginia at their home court would give them a Quad 3 victory.

 Now that you are familiar with how the NET system works, here is how West Virginia’s schedule breaks down in terms of its March Madness resume.